nulltea/kicksware-gateway/README.md

 _**Kicksware gateway**_ is a unified cloud-native networking solution that brings modern HTTP\TCP\UDP reverse proxy and load balancer together with Kubernetes ingress controller and Service Mesh  in one simply deployable and configurable project.

-For the achievement of all the above goals it actually takes just one piece of software, but what an excellent one though - it's [**Træfik**][traefik] by [**Containous**][containous]!
+For the achievement of all the above goals it actually takes just one piece of software, but what an excellent one though - it's [**Træfik**][traefik] by [**Traefik Labs**][containous]!

 ## Usecase

-For such complex, distributed, diverse microservice-based software infrastructure like Kicksware it's important to be able to route all traffic from the outside into the internal mesh of numerous microservices as well ensure their efficient inner communication.
+For such complex, distributed, diverse microservice-based software infrastructure like Kicksware it's important to be able to route all traffic from the outside into the internal mesh of numerous microservices as well as ensure their efficient inner communication.

 Currently, Kicksware's networking profile has total of 18 subdomains.
 Almost all of them require a secure TLS connection using auto-signing certificates.
 However, manage system with this level of complexity isn't as hard as it seems with Traefik.